Learn More: Visitor Visa

-The Faroe Islands may not be the sunniest destinations you can choose, but it is definitely worth taking a trip there.
-The landscapes are amazing, and you will not get bored here at all.
-The high cliff shores, the breathtaking fjords, the charming seaside villages, and the passageways through the mountains make the Faroe Islands an ideal destination for all those who are into exploring a new part of the world.
-However, before you take a trip to the Faroe Islands, you should know a few things.
-They will come in handy both in the planning process, as well as when you get there.
+The Faroe Islands may not be the sunniest destination in the world, but it's definitely worth the trip.
+High cliff shores, breathtaking fjords, charming seaside villages, and the passageways through the mountains all make the Faroe Islands an ideal destination for those who are want to go exploring.
+However, before you take a trip to the Faroe Islands, you should know a few things about the visa process.

-Fortunately, the Faroe Islands maintain open borders to travelers from the Schengen Area, and you need only a passport or an ID card.
+Fortunately, the Faroe Islands government maintains open borders to travelers from the Schengen Area, so if you are from the EU or an Annex II nation, you just need a passport or an ID card.
 However, if you are from outside the Schengen Area, you must apply for a visa.
 You can do that at the nearest embassy of Denmark.

-You cannot possibly explore the Faroe Islands in just a couple of days.
-If you want to absorb as much as possible, at least a week is necessary.
-The Faroe Islands may be small, but they are not that small, and you have plenty to breathe in.
-As long as you prepare yourself properly, and you like the unpredictable weather, you will have a wonderful trip on the Faroe Islands.
+You cannot possibly explore the Faroe Islands in just a few days.
+The Faroe Islands may be small, but they are big in scenery.
+As long as you prepare yourself properly, and you like an occasional adventure in the rain, you will have a wonderful trip on the Faroe Islands.